-- Demonstrate the effective assessment of a patient with blunt abdominal trauma. - Recognise and effectively manage a patient with haemodynamic compromise
+- Demonstrate the effective assessment of a patient with blunt abdominal trauma. - Apply CABCD approach with control of external haemorrhage. - Recognise and effectively manage a patient who is hemodynamically unstable.

 Facilitation guide

 - 1. Facilitator to discuss the pre-simulation briefing and deliver the immersive scenario on blunt abdominal trauma. - 2.
 Utilise the supporting documents to maximise the learning throughout immersive scenario. - 3.
 Utilise the debriefing guide to evaluate participant performance and provide feedback.